Limoges enamel: Artists

 Given the royal privileges, enamel workshops tended to stay in the family, and are also rather poorly documented compared to painters; the various signatures and monograms on pieces have given art historians much to argue about.
 Hallmarks on the metal frames or setting can be helpful in giving dates.
 Léonard Limousin was the most famous of seven enamel artists of the Limousin family, whose signed and dated works stretch from 1532 to 1574.
 The Court/de Court family probably included most of Jean Court (active 1550s), Jean de Court (active 1560s and 1570s, also a successful portrait painter in oils), Suzanne de Court, perhaps active 1570s to 1620s, and Pierre Courteys (or Courtois), signing works from 1550 to 1568.
 The Pénicault, Laudin and Reymond or Raymond (Pierre Reymond) families were also prominent enamelists, the Laudins especially prominent in the 17th century, as the "last spark" of the Limoges tradition.

 Some of these signatures (typically just initials in fact) may represent "from the firm/workshop of" rather than "painted by".
 Some individual enamel painters are also known from particular works, with others attributed to them based on their style; the illustration here is from a series on the Aeneid by the "Master of the Aeneid ", who made a large set of plaques around the 1530s, of which 74 are now widely dispersed in various collections.
-They copy the compositions of the woodcut illustrations first used in an edition of the works of Virgil published in Strasbourg in 1502, and then reused in Lyons editions in 1517 and 1529; there were 143 illustrations to the Aeneid in these, and none of the last three books have any surviving enamel versions.
+They copy the compositions of the woodcut illustrations first used in an edition of the works of Virgil published in Strasbourg in 1502, and then reused in Lyon editions in 1517 and 1529; there were 143 illustrations to the Aeneid in these, and none of the last three books have any surviving enamel versions.
 They may have decorated a small study, set into wood panelling as in the cabinet des emaux belonging to Queen Catherine de' Medici at her death in 1589, set with small enamel portraits.

 The Aeneid series reflect the essentially Gothic style of the woodcuts copied, but were probably made when Léonard Limousin was already in the service of the king.
 His exposure to the Italian style of the First School of Fontainebleau was probably the key to the rapid adoption of sophisticated Mannerist style by Limoges artists, where it held sway for the rest of the century.